Improved Coding over Sets for DNA-Based Data Storage: Codes Correcting Limited-Magnitude Errors

 \section{Codes Correcting Limited-Magnitude Errors}

-In this section, we give two constructions for the limited-magnitude errors, motivated by DNA-storage channels that involve such errors~\cite{Jainetal2020ISIT}.
+In this section, we study the limited-magnitude errors, motivated by DNA-storage channels that involve such errors~\cite{Jainetal2020ISIT}.
 Unlike substitution errors studied in previous sections, a limited-magnitude error replaces an integer entry $x\in\Z$ by $x'$ such that $x-\km\leq x'\leq x+\kp$.
 Thus, we no longer use the binary alphabet, instead, using $\Z_q$.